Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Discussion

 \subsection{Implications for Cosmological Analysis}

-The mild tension between our point source measurements and the cosmological constraints of C25 warrants careful interpretation.
-While the statistical disagreement is only 1.9$\sigma$, it is striking that the direct measurements from point sources point to polarization beams that are entirely consistent with the temperature beams, while C25 rejected this null hypothesis at $5\sigma$.
+The difference between our point source measurements and the cosmological constraints of C26 warrants careful interpretation.
+While the statistical disagreement is only 1.3$\sigma$, it is striking that the direct measurements from point sources point to polarization beams that are entirely consistent with the temperature beams, while C26 rejected this null hypothesis at $5\sigma$.
 This observed discrepancy admits three explanations.
 First, it may simply be a statistical fluctuation.
 Second, it may point to a limitation of the beam model itself; the power spectrum constraints are driven by low multipoles ($\ell \lesssim 3000$) while our analysis derives the majority of its constraining power from higher multipoles ($3000 \lesssim \ell \lesssim 10{,}000$), suggesting that a more complex polarized beam profile could reconcile the two measurements.
+The $\ell$-restricted fits of Appendix~\ref{app:lrestricted} test one such family of models and find no statistically significant scale dependence (the weakest consistency with $\betapol=[1,1,1]$ is $p=0.08$, before accounting for the look-elsewhere effect), but those fits do not span the space of all possible beam models.
+We have not identified a specific, physically motivated model that would reconcile the two measurements, but we cannot exclude the existence of such a model as the ground truth.
 Third, the difference may stem from residual systematics in the power spectrum analysis unrelated to the optical beam being absorbed into the $\betapol$ parameter.

 Despite this ambiguity, these measurements provide valuable inputs for future SPT-3G cosmological analyses.
 Previous analyses demonstrated that marginalizing over $\betapol$ with uninformative priors degrades constraints on cosmological parameters including the Hubble constant, baryon density, and scalar spectral index.
 Our measurements substantially reduce the allowed parameter volume, providing future SPT-3G power spectrum analyses with a $\delta\betapol \sim 0.1$ prior at 95 and 150~GHz, compared to the $[0,1]$ range previously used.
 These informative priors have the potential to sharpen cosmological constraints by breaking the beam-cosmology degeneracies identified in previous works.
-However, realizing this potential requires determining which of the three explanations above is correct.
-Resolving whether the observed tension arises from statistical fluctuations, beam modeling limitations, unrelated systematics, or any combination thereof will dictate how these priors are applied in future analyses, and motivates a rigorous search for alternative optical or non-optical systematic explanations for the inter-frequency features observed in the CMB power spectrum.